About Hey Mavis

 Hey Mavis's latest release, Silver Ribbon Dream—Songs & Stories of the Ohio & Erie Canal, is a book/CD of original songs by Hey Mavis songwriter Laurie Michelle Caner with illustrations by nationally-acclaimed artist Leandra Drumm.
 Funded by John S. and James L. Knight Foundation, reviews have ranged from "unconventionally beautiful" to "startlingly original."
 Hey Mavis has scheduled performances of the work in cities throughout the East and Midwest through 2020, including appearances with several symphony orchestras.
 Concerts featuring the work include an exhibition of Drumm's artwork alongside featured stories, history, and technology of the canal.

-Laurie Michelle Caner (vocals, banjo, songwriting) is a homeschooling mom, a songwriter, and Ms. May in the 2015 Banjo Babes Calendar.
-She has been hailed as a role model for mothers who strive to honor their own artistic vision while continuing to raise a healthy family.
+Laurie Michelle Caner (vocals, banjo, songwriting) is a homeschooling mom, a songwriter, visual artist and Ms. May in the 2015 Banjo Babes Calendar.
+She continuously strives to honor her own artistic vision while simultaneously raising a healthy family.
 Her banjo playing is of curious origin, but beautifully serves as a foundation for her lyrics.
 Laurie’s songwriting tells the story of life—with all of it’s beauty, heartache, disappointment and joy—weaving a musical tapestry that speaks the truth of love, life and the human condition.

 Eddie Caner (violin, viola profunda) spent a dozen years performing as a sideman in national touring bands and orchestras, including Page & Plant, Luciano Pavarotti, Smokey Robinson, and Natalie Cole.
 Eddie always amazes the audience with his Hendrix-like tone and precision—he can soar beautifully over Laurie’s vocals or play a raucous, dirgy groove.
 He was once labeled by the legendary music critic Jane Scott as “the most versatile musician on the planet”.
 Eddie spends his free time as a physics instructor at Case Western Reserve University.